-The performance and appearance of a candle is typically determined by the quality of the wax used to make it.
-High quality candles require high quality waxes with high melting temperatures.
-Supply of high melting point petroleum waxes, however, is volatile and often times lower quality petroleum waxes are used to manufacture candles in order to reduce cost.
+The performance and appearance of a candle are typically determined by the quality of the wax.
+Within the candle-making industry, it’s generally accepted that high-quality candles require high-quality waxes characterized by high melting points.
+However, the supply and price of high–melting point petroleum waxes, such as those made of paraffin, can be volatile.
+Thus, lower-quality paraffin waxes are often used to manufacture candles to reduce costs.

-Candles produced with low quality petroleum waxes typically have poor gloss, opacity, and durability.
-Various additives are used to improve the properties of petroleum waxes and offer candlemakers a way to more precisely control the appearance and performance of their candles.
+Candles produced with low-quality paraffin waxes typically have poor gloss, opacity, and durability.
+ChemPoint offers Epolene® additives that can be used to improve the properties of these lower-quality waxes and offer candlemakers a way to control the appearance and performance of their candles more precisely.

 Epolene® - Additives for Candle Wax

-Epolene® polyethylene wax polymers are a commonly used additive for petroleum waxes used in candle manufacturing.
-The addition of a very small amount of Epolene® wax into low quality petroleum wax imparts the features that are normally associated with higher quality waxes including improved opacity, color strength, gloss, and durability.
-The recommended grades of Epolene® for candle applications and suggested addition rates are listed in the table below.
+Epolene® polyethylene wax polymers are commonly used for paraffin waxes used in candle manufacturing.
+Adding a very small amount of Epolene® wax into low-quality paraffin wax imparts features that are normally associated with higher-quality waxes, including improved opacity, color strength, gloss, and durability.
+Also, since Epolene® is practically odorless, it should not interfere with any fragrances that candle manufacturers may add.
+The recommended grades of Epolene® for candle applications and their suggested addition rates are listed in the table below.

-To demonstrate the usefulness of Epolene® in modifying low cost wax for candle applications, the physical properties of two paraffin waxes were evaluated on their own and with the addition of Epolene® C-15.
-The formulations and results of the testing are listed below.
+To demonstrate the usefulness of Epolene® in modifying low-cost wax for candle applications, the physical properties of two paraffin waxes were evaluated on their own and with the addition of Epolene® C-15.
+The formulations and testing results are listed below.

-Testing of the formulations listed above showed that as the amount of Epolene® wax was increased, all physical properties were improved to produce a harder, more durable candle wax.
-In addition, formulations with a higher percentage of Epolene® showed decreases cloud point temperatures.
-This results in candle wax with better opacity.
-To further explain how Epolene® improves paraffin wax, let's examine the microphotographs below.
+The data above show that as the amount of Epolene® wax increases, all physical properties also increase to produce a harder, more durable candle wax.
+To further explain how Epolene® improves paraffin wax, micrographs are presented below.

 Parrafin Wax - No Epolene® Added